• Home

 • Developer: Meta

-Llama 2 is a family of open source LLMs from Meta, the parent company of Facebook and Instagram.
-It's one of the most popular and powerful open source LLMs, and you can download the source code yourself from Github.
-Because it's free for research and commercial uses, a lot of other LLMs use Llama 2 as a base.
+Llama 3.1 is a family of open LLMs from Meta, the parent company of Facebook and Instagram.
+In addition to powering most AI features throughout Meta's apps, it's one of the most popular and powerful open LLMs, and you can download the source code yourself from GitHub.
+Because it's free for research and commercial uses, a lot of other LLMs use Llama 3.1 (or a previous version of Llama) as a base.

-Claude, the best AI chatbot with a long conversation history
+Claude, the best AI chatbot for creating chatbots with Artifacts

 • Developer: Anthropic